mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 But this time [travelling back to Japan,] I felt [that] Buddhism in United States, Buddhism in Japan [are] no different.
 The same.

-So that’s why Dogen Zenji [says] that from generation to generation, the buddha way, or *bendo* – *bendo* means expending your every possible effort toward the Way.
+So that’s why Dōgen Zenji [says] that from generation to generation, the buddha way, or *bendo* – *bendo* means expending your every possible effort toward the Way.
 The Way means beyond human desires, okay?
 There is a Way, which [is] feeding you always perfect peace or perfect harmony there, even though you don’t understand.
 So all we have to do is to expend our every possible effort or energy toward that.

 For this, *bendo* shouldn’t be seen in terms of life and death.
 Completely opposite: it ought to be, rather, completely reversed.
 Life and death should be seen in terms of *bendo*.
 Do you understand that?
 It’s *very* important.

 If you see the buddha way in terms of life and death, it means Buddhism is used for the sake of human desire: always checking, evaluating, whether Buddhism is useful or not.
 In other words, you’re always [pulled] Buddha’s way, or the Way, [which is] giving you perfect peace and harmony toward the human world.
 What is the human world?
 The human world is full of the attempt of satisfying human desires.
 In seems to be good, but on the other hand, [there are] lots of problems.
 So that’s why we want to practice zazen and we want to follow the Buddha’s way.
 Why do you practice Buddha’s way?

-So that’s why Dogen Zenji [says] that *bendo* shouldn’t be seen in terms of life and death.
+So that’s why Dōgen Zenji [says] that *bendo* shouldn’t be seen in terms of life and death.
 If you see *bendo*, [the] buddha way, in terms of life and death, you always try to evaluate, judge, think [about] Buddhism, always checking whether Buddhism is useful or not.

 At that time, such a Buddhism doesn’t last forever.